umbraco/UmbracoDocs/Documentation/Reference/Querying/uQuery/index.md

 # uQuery

-uQuery is an API giving read / write access the content, media and member data, as well as extending the relations API. uQuery originated from uComponents and was added into Umbraco from v4.8.
-To use uQuery declare the umbraco namespace in addition to those for nodes / documents / media / members / relations:
+uQuery is an API giving read/write access the content, media and member data, as well as extending the relations API. uQuery originated from uComponents and was added into Umbraco from v4.8.
+To use uQuery declare the umbraco namespace in addition to those required for nodes / documents / media / members / relations:

 `using umbraco; // uQuery`